 Getting in the habit of overspending and living outside your means can have a negative impact on your financial health, resulting in:

 - A cycle of debt that can be difficult to break due to interest owed.

 - An impossible environment to save for retirement as you try to keep up.

 - Damage to your credit score making it difficult to get a mortgage, finance a vehicle, access better interest rates, and more.

-- Resist outside pressures to spend.
 Everyone’s financial circumstances are different.
 Don’t give in to the pressure of having the same things as other people if you can’t afford them.
-Trying to ‘keep up with the Joneses’ by tapping into credit may work in the short term, but in the end, you’ll end up paying more.
+Tapping into credit may work in the short term, but in the end, you’ll end up paying more.